 As you can see with the finished frame, the bottom piece has a slight saddle bent so that the side bars can sit on the bottom of the kayak and the saddle raises over the raised section in the ride for the seat.
 The back rest bar is wider at the bottom than at the top.
 All bimini slide jaw fittings are mounted on the conduit and these are the 3/4″ ones.
 They are a little loose but tighten up once riveted.
 The bottom of the back rest and both ends of the brace bar have 3/4″ bimini inserts.
 They are drilled with a small screw to keep them from getting lost, except for the bottom insert on the brace bar.
 This is so the chair can be folded by popping the bottom of the brace bar loose.

-The PFD was a cheap old one I had as an extra and it makes a back and butt pad, plus it floating the entire thing is a bonus.
+The PFD was a cheap old one I had as an extra and it makes a back and butt pad, plus it can float the entire thing is a bonus.
 The bottom of the back was bent over the bar and loop stitched to make it stay on the bar and be a head pad on the top of the back rest.
 I also sewed the front opening, the lower end, together so it acts as one piece.
 The next step was to make the backrest a solid thing to lean against.

 So, I dug out some extra 2″ webbing I had from another project.
 Never, throw stuff away, especially when you’re a tinkerer, as I am.
 You will always find a use for the leftovers from other projects.
 You just get more Tupperware containers for the garage attic and stick them up there, so that you do not appear, to be a hoarder. 😀 I got zip screws, the ones with the small drill bit on the tip, some washers with neoprene on them and got ready to attach the straps.
 I cut the straps so I would have three places for my weight of my back to rest on.
 One above the Bimini fittings and two below.
 I tired it without the straps and it out right sucked and was not even a backrest!
 So, to get the straps ready I heated a rod and burnt two holes for the screws in the straps.
 Then drilled one side in to secure the one side.
 I then burnt two more holes in the opposite side and got ready tighten the last side.
 The free end of the strap was locked with vise locks so I could pull hard when I drilled the screw and washer into place in two spots.
 I made sure the straps where tight and loosen and repeated if I had too so they were tight.
 Below shows how I pulled the straps tight.